UFResearchComputing/GCP_Python_2019/README.md

 GCP is run by Research Computing.

-These lessons were written by Matt Gitzendanner.
+Lessons 1 & 2 were written by Matt Gitzendanner.

 ## Intro